ldw200012/BlueROV2_Localization/README.md

        $ catkin_make
        $ source devel/setup.bash (This command must be run on every shell you are using for ROS from now on)

 # IV.
-How to use Kalman Filter in Python
+How to use Kalman Filter
 1. Theoretical understandings of Kalman Filter

     - https://www.kalmanfilter.net/default.aspx